English Dal (1 Cup), Curd (Amul) (1 Serving) and Roti (Aashirvaad) (1 Serving)

 How to consume curd, english dal, roti without glucose spikes

-Add vegetables like spinach, kale, or broccoli to your meals.
-These can help slow the absorption of glucose.
+Incorporate vegetables like spinach or broccoli into your meal to help slow down the absorption of glucose in your body.

 Include Healthy Fats